vvolkl/doc-cvmfs/cpt-quickstart.rst

    .. tab-item:: Mac OS X - homebrew / Fuse-t

+      NOTE: Fuse-t is still EXPERIMENTAL and there are known issues.
+Use MacFuse for a stable experience.
       The easiest way to install CVMFS on MacOS is with homebrew:

       .. code-block:: console